jorgepvenegas/website/src/markdown-pages/post-2.md

 ## Conclusion

 The nullish coalescing logical operator `??` narrows down the comparison of falsy values only to `null` and `undefined` and it might help to prevent logical errors in your codebase.
-A `null` variable that hasn't been assigned or a `undefined` value that hasn't been declared are in fact situations where we don't have _something_ to compare.
+A `null` variable that hasn't been assigned or an `undefined` value that hasn't been declared are in fact situations where we don't have _something_ to compare.
 On the other hand, falsy JavaScript variable values like `NaN`, `0` and `''` are comparable values regardless of the validity nuances of each one of them.